pourplusquoi/comp556-projects/README.md

-# COMP 556: Introduction to Computer Networks
+# Coursework: Introduction to Computer Networks

-Three projects of COMP556 is included in this folder.
+Three projects are included in this folder.

 ## Ping-Pong and World Wide Web